Gardening For Wildlife – 7 Steps to Create a Wildlife Garden

 In the last ten years, there has sadly been a 25% decline in the hedgehog population.
 The main contributors are loss of habitat, pesticides, slug pellets, bonfires, and motorists.
 It takes very little effort to create a safe refuge for them.

-Making sure ponds have escape routes with gently sloping edges and flat half-submerged stones are simple and effective solutions to keeping them safe.
+Making sure ponds have escape routes with gently sloping edges and flat half-submerged stones are simple and effective solution to keeping them safe.

 Hedgehogs also only require a 13×13 hole in your fence to have access to your garden.
 They will find refuge in a leaf or log pile, so why not dedicate a small area of your wildlife garden to keeping them safe and warm.